DavidMercier/NIMS/doc/models.rst

     .. math:: {{W_\text{tot} - W_\text{e}} \over W_\text{tot}} = 1 - 5{H \over E^{'}}
             :label: energy_ratio

-Then, combining the expression of the reduced Young's modulus with the expression of the hardness, leads to the following equation :
+Then, combining the expression of the reduced Young's modulus :eq:`experimental_youngs_modulus_OP` with the expression of the hardness :eq:`hardness`, leads to the following equation :

     .. math:: {4 \over \pi} {F_\text{c,max} \over S^2} = {H \over E^{'}}
             :label: P_squareS

 These two last equations represent two independent relations that can be solved for :math:`H` and :math:`E^{'}` in a manner that does not directly involve the contact area.

+The equation :eq:`P_squareS` is used as well to determine coefficients of the function area :eq:`area_function`.
+Based on the assumption that the hardness and the Young's modulus remain constant during indentation test in fused silica (isotropic material), the evolution of the ratio :math:`{F_\text{c,max} \over S^2}` should stay constant as well in function of the indentation depth.

 References
 ----------